Website Feedback – Report a bug

 back to top

-• a policy and planning framework that helps tie everything together.
+• planning and policies that guide all the work and that helps tie everything together.

 Coastal management policy (public lands)

-The purpose of the coastal management policy (public lands) (PDF, 243KB) is to guide and inform council’s coastal management activities on public land, including:
+The coastal management policy (public lands) (PDF, 243KB) guides Council’s coastal management activities on public land, including:

 • capital works